Boyce & Stanley in concert

-From parish hall, to civic hall, their concerts are prayerful, uplifting and fun all at the same and suitable for all ages.
+From parish hall, to civic hall, we always aim for our concerts to be prayerful, uplifting and fun all at the same and suitable for all ages.
 Just what the church needs in this age of evangelisation.

 A concert is a perfectly non-threatening way to reach out to community and invite them to explore, celebrate and deepen their faith.